 - 2015- “Girl”, This Great Society Online Literary Magazine [publication]

-Jenna Schroeter, MA, LMFTA
+Jenna Schroeter, BA, MA, LMFTA

 I hold a Master’s degree in counseling from Seattle University, and have been with Alliant Therapy since 2015 where I provide services to individuals, couples, and families under the supervision of Carolyn Russo, LMHC.
 I am working toward full licensure in the state of Washington.
 My approach to therapy involves genuine caring and non-judgment, and I believe in empowering clients through a strength-based perspective.
 As a client-centered counselor I draw from a variety of therapeutic orientations to help us collaboratively discover solutions that make sense for each person.
 From a holistic perspective I am open to exploring spirituality and existential issues toward creating a life of meaning, purpose, and authenticity.